appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 3146256: External service interaction (HTTP)

 *L2*
-1. Verification shall confirm that the application does not initiate arbitrary HTTP or DNS requests to either internal or external resources based on user-supplied input, unless it is a necessary part of the application functionality.
+1. Test shall confirm that the application does not initiate arbitrary HTTP or DNS requests to either internal or external resources based on user-supplied input, unless it is a necessary part of the application functionality.
 In such cases, ensure application implements robust input validation and uses allowlists to restrict requests to trusted and necessary domains or IP addresses.

 ---